Oahu, Hawaii Hiking – A Trip Report

 Even from the entrance, it is evident that in this exotic place we humans are mere visitors as wild birds, alligators, turtles etc. silently but firmly claim the territory as theirs.
 Whether the timing of our visit made any difference we do not know but it was simply divine to feast our eyes in these many wild birds and animals, and that too in their environment – maybe this is the mystique of a safari!
 There was no holding back in either quantity or quality.

-Having a good supply of water is a compulsory independent of the mode of travel.
-A cautionary note to bikers – bike route is counter clockwise of the tram route giving the people in the tram a chance to observe the actions of the bikers – in general, too many of them were either too close to the alligators or were not inclined to be responsible riders (even the mandatory stopping for the tram was a tall order for some) - although we feel the bikers themselves are unaware of the potential danger involved, we saw a biker falling of his bike and landing just a few feet away from an alligator and baby alligators are best left alone for it means the mama alligator is watching you.
+Having a good supply of water is compulsory, independent of the mode of travel.
+A cautionary note to bikers – bike route is counter clockwise of the tram route, giving the people in the tram a chance to observe the actions of the bikers – in general, too many of them were either too close to the alligators or were not inclined to be responsible riders (even the mandatory stopping for the tram was a tall order for some) - some bikers appeared unaware of the potential danger involved - we saw a biker falling off his bike and landing just a few feet away from a baby alligator - baby alligators are best left alone for it means the mama alligator is nearby.

 Related Posts: